aivovk/IJMS-IDP-dimensions/README.txt

 to simulate systems with multiple polymers and nanoparticles.
 The individual monomers/particles can have different properties such as LJ interaction radius, hydrodynamic radius, cohesiveness, and charge.
 Other properties of the simulation can be modified via a settings file.
-Extensive documentation is currently lacking and some parts of the code are outdated/poorly designed, both will be improved in the near future.

 Dependencies:
 GSL